-So it was a pleasure to see Ori Hofmekler talk about coffee.
-He’s a fellow biohacker, nutrition expert, and author of The Warrior Diet, The Anti-Estrogenic Diet, Maximum Muscle Minimum Fat.
-I’m particularly interested in his upcoming book called Unlocking the Muscle Gene because my own book about using nutrition and stress to change your (and your baby’s) genes is coming out this year.
+So, it was a pleasure to see Ori Hofmekler talk about coffee.
+He’s a fellow biohacker, nutrition expert, and author of The Warrior Diet, The Anti-Estrogenic Diet, and Maximum Muscle Minimum Fat.
+I’m particularly interested in his new book, Unlock You Muscle Gene, because it is on the topic of epigenetics like my Better Baby Book.

-Better yet, Dr. Mercola is helping Ori to get his message out.
-Mercola.com is a high-volume site, and it’s about time that people stopped screwing up their metabolisms with evil things like decaf.
-I don’t know if this means that Dr. Mercola has reversed his long-standing belief that coffee is bad for you.
+Better yet, Dr. Mercola is helping Ori to get his message out .
+Mercola.com is a high-volume site, but I don’t know if this means that Dr. Mercola has reversed his long-standing belief that coffee is bad for you.

 But back to the coffee.
 Here’s some of what coffee does: